BConley995/File-Fix/README.md

-PowerShell Script for Configuration Maintenance
+# PowerShell Script for Configuration Maintenance

-This repository contains a PowerShell script that is used for maintaining configuration files on a Windows computer.
+This repository hosts a PowerShell script designed for the upkeep of configuration files on a Windows system.

-Functionality
+## Functionality

-The script performs checks on several configuration files.
-It ensures that these files contain certain expected values.
-If these values are missing, the script copies predefined configuration files from a directory
-C:\Windows\BCD\Fix\.
-This is to ensure that the system or application works as expected with the correct configurations.
+The script carries out assessments on a range of configuration files, ensuring these files encompass certain expected values.
+If these necessary values are not present, the script copies predetermined configuration files from the directory `C:\Windows\BCD\Fix\`.
+This ensures the system or application operates as intended with the correct configurations.

-The script is specifically tailored to work with a particular application that stores its configuration files in the C:\Program Files*\jDummy\I*\Config\ and C:\WebA\ directories.
+The script is specifically designed to work with a particular application that retains its configuration files in `C:\Program Files*\jDummy\I*\Config\` and `C:\WebA\` directories.

-How to Run
+## How to Run

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Open a PowerShell window.
+2. Open a PowerShell window.
-Navigate to the directory containing the script.
+3. Navigate to the directory containing the script.
-Run the script using the command .\script_name.ps1, replacing script_name.ps1 with the actual script name.
+4. Execute the script using the command `.\script_name.ps1`, replacing `script_name.ps1` with the actual script name.

-Logging
+## Logging

-The script generates logs that are stored in C:\Windows\BCD\Fix\Logs\.
-It logs the start time, end time, and any discrepancies it finds in the configuration files.
+The script generates logs that are stored in `C:\Windows\BCD\Fix\Logs\`.
+It logs the start time, end time, and any discrepancies found within the configuration files.

-License
+## License

 This project is licensed under the terms of the MIT license.

-Contribution
+## Contribution

 Contributions are welcome!
 Please feel free to submit a Pull Request.